mbv-webdev/wp-gmaps3/readme.txt

 * marker: you can set an alternative marker, that is not centered
 * height: height of the maps div
 * width: width of the maps div
+* destination: destination address (street and city), required for route planner
 * with-route: add a route planner

 for more details about the arguments, see the [documentation of jQuery gmap3](http://gmap3.net/en/catalog/)